 - Cover for breaches of the tenancy agreement by the tenant, including non-payment of rent and expired Section 21 notices.

-- 6 or 12 month cover to suit the needs of the tenancy.
+- 12 month cover to suit the needs of the tenancy.

 - The policy covers the property, meaning it continues even when/if the tenants change.